-Visitors are good medicine for patients-in the right doses.
+Visitors are good medicine for patients…in the right doses.
 Those who visit are asked to keep in mind the fact that patients may tire easily.
 Voices should be kept low and visits kept brief.
-Please place cell phones in “vibrate” mode and be mindful of other disturbing noises while in our patient care areas.
+Please place cell phones on “vibrate” mode and be mindful of other disturbing noises while in our patient care areas.

 It is the policy of Hunterdon Medical Center to have open visitation on patient care units by encouraging family support and visiting, as agreed to by the patient.
 In order to ensure patient comfort and optimal recovery, the hospital staff may need to limit or restrict visits.

 Visitors should stop at the main lobby’s Information Desk to verify room and patient location.